-What Brokers Operate in the US?
+What NEMT Brokers Operate in the US?

 Contents:

-What do NEMT Brokers do?
+What do NEMT brokers do?

 NEMT brokers are essential to the business.
 They enter into contracts with state Medicaid agencies to provide rides to elderly and low-income citizens.
 The process usually goes something like this: a person in need of a ride to a medical appointment contacts a call center, where they speak to a transportation broker.
 The broker takes down their trip request information, including time, place, and any other necessary details.
 The broker then verifies their eligibility for the NEMT benefit.
 If the person is approved, the broker reaches out to a transportation company in the area in search of a ride.
 Once a ride is found, the information is sent to the person to inform them that their trip is confirmed.
 Brokers are also often responsible for ensuring the trip is completed properly.
 They typically use an NEMT software to track the trip in real time.
 With this software, they can also contact the driver if the customer is running late or needs to be picked up from their appointment earlier than expected.